-An ectopic pregnancy is a pregnancy which is not in the normal place (the womb).
+An ectopic pregnancy is a pregnancy which is not in the womb - the normal place.
 Ectopic means 'misplaced'.
 It occurs in about 11 in 1,000 pregnancies.
-Although many ectopic pregnancies are now treated without the need for an operation, you should always see a doctor urgently if you think you have an ectopic pregnancy.
+Although many ectopic pregnancies are now treated without the need for an operation, you should always see a doctor urgently if you think you have an ectopic pregnancy symptoms.
 Symptoms include lower tummy (abdominal) pain which can become severe.
 A ruptured ectopic pregnancy is life-threatening, needing emergency surgery.

 1 of 4 What is an ectopic pregnancy?